I recently spoke at the Melbourne Law School’s Health Law and Ethics Network, on the subject of surrogacy and ethics. Below is my speech.

 Thank you for having me and giving me the opportunity to speak about my experiences as a surrogate, and my thoughts on the ethics of surrogacy and motherhood.

-By way of background, I wanted to share my own story of infertility, egg donation and surrogacy.
+By way of background, I wanted to share my own surrogacy story and story of motherhood – of infertility, egg donation and surrogacy.
 Many years ago, my husband and I decided to have children, but after several years of trying, we turned to IVF.
 We went through an IVF cycle, produced 18 eggs, 15 embryos, and had a total of seven transfers before falling pregnant with our first son, who is now 9.
 Two years later we decided to try for another child, and whilst saving for another round of IVF, we fell pregnant with our second son, who is now 6.
 We decided then that our family was complete, and I decided that I wanted to help someone else have a baby, so I became an egg donor.

 I felt some tension that I was very much finished my own family but had some grief about the fact that I wouldn’t ever be pregnant or experience childbirth again.
 Eventually, that tension led me to the idea of surrogacy, and my husband and I talked about it extensively before meeting the couple that would become our intended parents.
 We met them in 2016 and completed the surrogacy process with legal advice and counselling, psychological assessments, blood tests, police checks and child welfare checks.
 We gained approval from the Victorian Patient Review Panel for our arrangement.
 I was eventually able to fall pregnant, with my own egg, and gave birth to their daughter, in January 2018.